 The 5-star Ambassador Residence Boutique Hotel lies in Chania's Venetian Harbor, an 18-minute walk from the beach.
 This restored house from the 1890s offers air-conditioned rooms and suites with seating areas, flat-screen tv, tea and coffee amenities, and a mini-bar.
 Most rooms have a view of the harbor and the sea while others feature a spa bath and a balcony.

-Guests love how stylish this hotel is and recommend the breakfast.
+Guests love how stylish this hotel is and the breakfast is highly recommended.

 Want to stay at the Ambassador Residence Boutique Hotel?
 Check here for more reviews, prices, and availability.